keptn/lifecycle-toolkit/docs/docs/reference/index.md

 ## CRD Reference

-This section provides comprehensive reference information about the CRDs that must be populated to tailor Keptn to your needs.

 While the [API Reference](./api-reference/index.md) caters to advanced users with detailed technical specifications, the CRD Reference serves as a more user-friendly alternative.
 It presents the same information found in the API Reference but in a format